Thursday, June 7, 2012

 It will look soupy, but simmer it!

-When I made this for this blog, I didn't have any onion.
-It wasn't until I was done cooking that I realized I didn't have any of the traditional ingredients in my curry at all!
-I added in a little hot sauce, to give mine more kick, as well.
+When I make this, I often throw in half a onion diced up as well if my fridge and pantry isn't completely empty.
+It wasn't until I was done cooking that I realized I didn't have any of the traditional ingredients (potato, carrot, onion) in my curry at all.

 See Also: